 If you want to live and work on Salt Spring you've come to the right place!
 Here you'll find a laid back community of creative enterprising folks from all walks of life who enjoy living in a small, rural community surrounded by natural beauty.
 With 10,000 inhabitants, Salt Spring has attracted a diverse population of individuals and families who come here to live and work.
 Here are more insights on living and working on Salt Spring Island.

-Convenient access to knowledgeable resources and reliable business services including high-speed Internet, legal, insurance, and financial services, graphic and web design, printing and photography are all readily available here.
+Convenient access to knowledgeable resources and reliable business services including island-wide high-speed Internet, legal, insurance, and financial services, graphic and web design, printing and photography are all readily available here.

 Salt Spring boasts a highly educated population and a thriving and varied professional business community – both active and semi-retired – that offers networking opportunities and connections beyond the expected.
 Work-life balance is the by-word here, in fact, you may find colleagues wearing gumboots to a meeting or leaving work with bags of extra apples or veggies from local hobby gardens.

 The year-round economic scene includes strong clusters of commerce representing tourism, hospitality, health care – both conventional and alternative, food and agriculture, building construction, boutique retail and artisans of all types.

 Need to travel regularly off Island?
 Salt Spring has three ferry terminals and a floatplane dock all with easy access to airports and trains to Vancouver, Victoria, and beyond.

 People who choose to live and work here will find a welcoming, relaxed, engaging and resourceful rural community to call home.